zenml-io/blog.zenml.io/_posts/2022-06-17-github-actions-orchestrator.md

 image:
   path: /assets/posts/github-actions-orchestrator/roman-synkevych-wX2L8L-fGeA-unsplash.jpg
 ---

-Move over Kubeflow!
-GitHub Actions is the new sheriff in town!

 We're really proud of our Kubeflow integration.
 It gives you a ton of power and flexibility and is a production-ready tool.
 But we also know that for many of you it's one step too many.
 Setting up a Kubernetes cluster is probably nobody's ideal way to spend their time, and it certainly requires some time investment to maintain.